david-andrew/dewy-lang/docs/src/range-types.md

 A range represents some span over a set of values.
 Typically ranges will be over numbers, however any orderable set could be used for a range (e.g. strings, dates, etc.).
 Ranges are frequently used for loops, indexing, and several other places.

+Ranges always contain a `..` and may include left and or right values that are juxtaposed, optionally specifying the bounds and step size.

 ## Range Syntax

 The syntax for ranges is inspired by Haskell syntax for ranges: